Building with Nature Project

 Noorderzijlvest builds with nature

-The Interreg project 'Building With Nature' receives funding from the European Union's North Sea Program.
-Organizations from Norway, Sweden, Denmark, Germany, the Netherlands, Belgium, and Scotland are participating in 'Building with Nature'.
+The Interreg 'Building With Nature' project receives funding from the European Union's North Sea Programme.
+Organisations from Norway, Sweden, Denmark, Germany, the Netherlands, Belgium, and Scotland participate in 'Building with Nature'.
 Rijkswaterstaat is the lead project manager.
 Within the project, we collected and monitored the effects of 13 natural interventions.

 Four pilot projects

-Rijkswaterstaat and Noorderzijlvest collaborated on the Wadden Sea Channel Management Exploration.
-We investigated the expected changes in the location of the channels and sandbanks.
+Rijkswaterstaat and Noorderzijlvest collaborated on the Wadden Sea Channel Management Exploratory Study.
+We studied the expected changes in the location of the channels and sandbanks.
 This was worked out for four scenarios involving various soft measures.
 Soft measures are measures in which we move soil from the same area, for example by dredging and dumping.
 One scenario adds hard material for the construction of a flow control dam.

-We investigated the expected effects of the four scenarios using a hydromorphological model.
+We studied the expected effects of the four scenarios with a hydromorphological model.
 This is a mathematical model that indicates the influence of local changes in soil conditions on the channels and sandbanks in a wider area.

 We compared the outcomes of the four scenarios with:

-With the Rijke Dijk, we have created a more natural transition between the dike and the water.
-Dike reinforcements along the Wadden Sea are usually carried out with asphalt surfacing.
-The transition between the dike and the sea is therefore hard and slippery.
-This makes it difficult for plants and animals to grow against the dike.
-And the wave run-up is not slowed down, so waves can crash far up the dike.
-With a more natural transition, we are working to improve safety and give nature more space.
+With the Rijke Dijk (Rich Dyke), we created a more natural transition between the dyke and the water.
+Dyke reinforcements along the Wadden Sea are usually carried out with asphalt surfacing.
+The transition between dyke and sea is therefore hard and smooth.
+This makes it difficult for plants and animals to grow against the dyke.
+And the wave run-up is not slowed down, so waves can crash far up the dyke.
+With a more natural transition, we are working to improve safety and give nature more room.
 Between Eemshaven and Delfzijl, shapes have been created at various locations between the low and high tide lines.
-Salt water remains in these shapes.
-Plants and animals that belong in salt water can now grow there.
+Saltwater remains in these shapes.
+Plants and animals that belong in saltwater can now grow there.

-With the Double Dike, we have created a saline (salty) area behind the existing dike.
+With the Dubbele Dijk (Double Dyke), we created a brackish (salty) area behind the existing dyke.
 In the near future, seawater will be able to flow in and out twice a day with the tide.
 This will soften the separation between sea and land.
-We have built an extra dike behind the existing dike.
-This prevents seawater from flowing further inland than the area between the dikes that has been designated for this purpose.
-If we expect high tides at sea, we will close off the supply of seawater to the inland area as a precaution.
+We created an extra dyke behind the existing dyke.
+This prevents seawater from flowing further inland than the area between the dykes that has been designated for this purpose.
+If we expect high water at sea, we will close off the supply of seawater to the inland area as a precaution.
 This is how we keep it safe.

-We constructed the Rijke Dijk and Dubbele Dijk at the same time as the Eemshaven-Delfzijl dike improvement project.
+We carried out the Rijke Dijk and Dubbele Dijk at the same time as the Eemshaven-Delfzijl dyke improvement project.
 In 2021, the first companies started using part of the inner area.
-A tidal culvert will be installed in the southern part of the outer dike.
+A tidal culvert will be installed in the southern part of the outer dyke.
 This is a pipe through which water flows twice a day at high tide.

-Together with the municipality of Het Hogeland and the province of Groningen, we have been searching for a solution to prevent the silting up of the channel to the port of Noordpolderzijl.
+Together with Het Hogeland Council and the Groningen provincial executive, we have been searching for a solution to prevent the silting up of the channel to the harbour of Noordpolderzijl.
 This solution must be permanent, sustainable, and cost-effective.

-We have therefore investigated a tidal lake as a solution.
-This is similar to the Wadden Sea harbors on the German coast.
+For example, we studied a tidal lake as a solution.
+This is similar to the Wadden Sea harbours on the German coast.
 A tidal lake is a lake that fills up at high tide and empties at low tide.
-The filling and emptying of the lake could potentially prevent the channel from silting up again and again, and the need to dredge it again.
-This could also make the separation between fresh and salt water gentler or more gradual.
+The filling and emptying of the lake could potentially prevent the channel from silting up again and again, which would then require dredging.
+This could also result in a smoother or more gradual transition between freshwater and saltwater.

 We conducted further research at Noordpolderzijl.
-This research shows that a combination of measures outside and inside the dykes could improve many aspects of Noordpolderzijl.
-For example, the salt marshes, the reduction of silting in the harbor, and the softening of the existing hard boundary between the mudflats, the dykes, and the inner dykes.
+This research shows that a combination of measures outside and inside the dykes could improve Noordpolderzijl in many areas.
+For example, for the salt marshes, reducing silting in the harbour, and softening the existing hard boundary between Wad and dyke.
 However, there must be sufficient support for this.
 We are continuing with the preparations.
 And we are expanding the area and the themes that we are including in the research.
-More information Project Port of Noordpolderzijl
+More information Port of Noordpolderzijl Project

 International exchange of knowledge and experience

 In the Building with Nature project, we exchanged knowledge and experience with all international partners.
-Knowledge and experience about all projects that have been carried out and in which Building with Nature (or Nature-based solutions) has been applied.
+Knowledge and experience of all projects that have been carried out and in which Building with Nature (or Nature-based solutions) has been applied.
 Each partner has developed policy proposals.
-This policy makes the application of building with nature easier than the existing gray (concrete) solutions.
-We would like to investigate the issue of dyke improvement in and near Natura 2000 areas.
-In the coming years, this topic will be part of the Knowledge and Innovation Program of the Flood Protection Program (HWBP).
+This policy makes the application of building with nature easier than the existing grey (concrete) solutions.
+We would like to study the issue of dyke improvement in and near Natura 2000 areas.
+In the coming years, this topic will be part of the Knowledge and Innovation Programme of the Flood Protection Programme (HWBP).
 We will identify the problems.
-Then we will look for solutions to the rules that make building more difficult or prevent it without us wanting that.
+Then we will look for solutions to the regulations that make building more difficult or prevent it unintentionally.

 Objective

 So far, 'building with nature' has been tested on a small scale in a few countries.
-We want to gather knowledge about building with nature through pilot projects.
-And we then want to encourage European governments to support this way of building.
+We want to gather knowledge about building with nature with pilot projects.
+And we want to encourage European governments to support this building method.

 Why